VinitaSilaparasetty/Algorithm-Experiments/README.md

-# Algorithm-Experiments
+# Python vs R for Machine Learning
-A comparative study of algorithms
+A comparitive study of Python and R